jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 >  ![Create Project Dialog](/tutorials/jazzrtc/images/create_project.jpg "Create Project Dialog")

-If you see an error here, you probably didn't register with Bluemix yet.
-Otherwise... that's it!
-You've got your very own project in a manner of minutes!
-Now let's set up the automatic builds and deployments.
+If you're getting an error, then you probably didn't register with Bluemix yet.
+Otherwise... you're all set to build and deploy!
+Great!

-##Deploying your app
+#####Deploying your app

-Go to the deployment page by clicking the ***BUILD & DEPLOY*** button.
-Turn on deployment in the advanced mode by clicking the
+Go to the deployment page by clicking the **BUILD & DEPLOY** button.
+Turn on deployment in the advanced mode by clicking the **ADVANCED** button as you need builds to compile your Java code.
+The simple mode doesn't support builds.
-***ADVANCED*** button.

 On the Configure Builder page, specify

 * The password associated with your IBM id as the "Your IBM DevOps Services password"
-* The folder containing your code, i.e. "WordCounter" as the "Build script path"
+* The folder containing your code, i.e. "WordCounter" as the "Build script path".
+On loading the project in the RTC client, this folder automatically maps to an Eclipse project.
-* A name for the "Build archive directory"
+* A name for the "Build archive directory".
+This is where the build output files go and are archived as part of the build result.

-The folder "WordCounter" is the folder that Eclipse uses to represent your project.
-The "Build archive directory" is where the output war and manifest for your project will go after a successful build.

 Check the "Enable unit tests" checkbox to run test cases during a build.
-Finally, click ***Save***.
+Finally, click **Save**.

 >	![Configure Builder](/tutorials/jazzrtc/images/configure_builder.jpg "Configure Builder")

-Click on ***Deployer*** to open the Configure Deployer page.
+Click on **Deployer** to open the Configure Deployer page.
 This page will use the settings provided by the `manifest.yml` file, included as part of the project.
 All of the values, except for the hostname, can be used directly as provided.
 The hostname is used to define your application's url and needs to be unqiue for each application deployed.
 Let's override the host with the `-n` option in the `cf push` command as below.
-Click ***Save*** and you're all set!
+Click **Save** and you're all set!

 >	![Configure Deployer](/tutorials/jazzrtc/images/configure_deployer.jpg "Configure Deployer")

-Click the ***REQUEST BUILD*** button to see your project get built and deployed for the first time.
+Click the **REQUEST BUILD** button to see your project get built and deployed for the first time.
 This takes a couple of minutes.
 And then... the circle goes green!
 The app's live!

 >	![Successful Build](/tutorials/jazzrtc/images/build1_success.jpg "Successful Build")